FREE Case Review (866) 588-0600

 Teething Tablet Alternatives

-For many parents, it’s difficult to see your child in pain.
-However, parents should always be mindful of the possible dangers the medication they administer to their children pose.
+For many parents, it’s difficult to see their child in pain.
+However, parents should always be mindful of the possible dangers the medication they administer to their children poses.
 The American Academy of Pediatrics offers the following alternatives for treating teething pain.

 Rub your baby’s gums.
-Make sure you wash your hands first, but a clean finger or a moistened gauze pad to rub your baby’s gums is effective to relieve teething symptoms.
+Make sure you wash your hands first, but a clean finger or a moistened gauze pad to rub your baby’s gums is effective in relieving teething symptoms.
 The pressure eases or erases your baby’s discomfort.

 Stick it in the Fridge.
 A cold washcloth, spoon or chilled teething ring can soothe your baby’s gums.
-Never give your baby a frozen teething ring, as frozen rings are hard and can bruise your baby’s gums.
+Never give your baby a frozen teething ring; frozen rings are hard and can bruise your baby’s gums.
 Additionally, frozen temperatures can frostbite your baby’s lips or gums.

 Eat hard foods.
 If your baby is eating solid foods, offer something hard, yet edible to gnaw on.
 A chilled and peeled cucumber or carrot can give your baby much-needed relief.
 However, it is important to keep a close eye on your baby.
 Any pieces that break off might pose a choking hazard.

 Dab the drool.
 Excessive drooling is part of the teething process.
-Having objects in the mouth, such as teething rings or fingers, produces saliva.
+Objects in the mouth, such as teething rings or fingers, produce saliva.
 Excessive saliva can lead to skin irritation.
 Keep a clean cloth handy to dry your baby’s chin.

 Over-the-counter remedies.
-If your baby is especially cranky from the teething process, children’s Tylenol or children’s Motrin might help.
+If your baby is especially cranky from teething, children’s Tylenol or Motrin might help.
 Talk to your child’s doctor about what over-the-counter is best for your child’s pain.

-While teething is usually treatable at home, if your baby develops a fever, or seems particularly uncomfortable, contact your doctor.
+While teething is usually treatable at home, contact your doctor if your baby develops a fever or seems particularly uncomfortable.
 Further, you should always avoid over-the-counter medicines that contain OTC benzocaine teething products with belladonna.

 Hyland’s Tablets Recalled in Australia